suliveevil/Chaos/001软件/编辑器/Emacs/Emacs 内置插件和模式.md

-faceup                    :Markup language for faces and font-lock regression testing feedmail                  :Assist other email packages to massage outgoing messages ffap                      :Find file (or url) at point filecache                 :Find files using a pre-loaded cache fileloop                  :Operations on multiple files filenotify                :Watch files for changes on disk filesets                  :Handle group of files find-cmd                  :Build a valid find(1) command with sexps find-dired                :Run a `find' command and dired the output find-file                 :Find a file corresponding to this one given a pattern find-func                 :Find the definition of the Emacs Lisp function near point find-lisp                 :Emulation of find in Emacs Lisp finder                    :Topic & keyword-based code finder flow-ctrl                 :Help for lusers on cu(1) or ttys with wired-in ^S/^Q flow control flow-fill                 :Interpret RFC2646 "flowed" text flymake                   :A universal on-the-fly syntax checker flymake-cc                :Flymake support for GNU tools for C/C++ flymake-proc              :Flymake backend for external tools flyspell                  :On-the-fly spell checker foldout                   :Folding extensions for outline-mode and outline-minor-mode follow                    :Synchronize windows showing the same buffer footnote                  :Footnote support for message mode format-spec               :Format arbitrary formatting strings forms                     :Forms mode: edit a file as a form to fill in
+faceup                    :Markup language for faces and font-lock regression testing feedmail                  :Assist other email packages to massage outgoing messages ffap                      :Find file (or url) at point fileloop                  :Operations on multiple files filenotify                :Watch files for changes on disk find-cmd                  :Build a valid find(1) command with sexps find-dired                :Run a `find' command and dired the output find-func                 :Find the definition of the Emacs Lisp function near point find-lisp                 :Emulation of find in Emacs Lisp finder                    :Topic & keyword-based code finder flow-ctrl                 :Help for lusers on cu(1) or ttys with wired-in ^S/^Q flow control flow-fill                 :Interpret RFC2646 "flowed" text flymake-cc                :Flymake support for GNU tools for C/C++ flymake-proc              :Flymake backend for external tools foldout                   :Folding extensions for outline-mode and outline-minor-mode footnote                  :Footnote support for message mode format-spec               :Format arbitrary formatting strings forms                     :Forms mode: edit a file as a form to fill in